Case Study · Ad Tech

 Our client, a category leader, had strong enterprise customers, deep technical talent, and a respected market position.

 At the same time, tolerance for failure was low for large consumer brands on our client's platform.
 Their agencies depended on stable execution.
-The technology landscape was shifting rapidly, with companies such as Google, Facebook (Meta), and TikTok.
+The technology landscape was shifting rapidly with companies like Google, Meta, and TikTok.
 If a new initiative failed publicly, the damage would extend far beyond the budget.

-The mandate from leadership was simple to state and difficult to deliver: Create new revenue while protecting existing relationships and credibility.
+The mandate was simple to state and difficult to deliver: create new revenue while protecting existing relationships and credibility.

 The company lacked neither smart people nor effort.
 More than 80 engineers were fully committed to maintaining and expanding the core platform.
 Earlier attempts to create a cross-channel video capability had consumed energy but had not reached convincing market adoption.